pipomas/PhD_data/README.md

 Note
 ----

 -   If you wonder what a R function does, place your cursor onto the function, for example `r.test()`, and press F1.
-Alternatively, you can type `?function` in the console.
+Alternatively, you can type `?functionname` in the console.
 These commands open the help file for the respective function.

 last updated on September 06, 2016 :tada: